top of page

 ARTIST BIO

-Jillian Sandell is an artist, writer, and educator who lives in Joshua Tree, California.
-During cancer treatment in 2016, she was inspired by Lynda Barry’s daily journal activity and began drawing as a way to process her experiences.
-Those early rough sketches turned into an ongoing art practice that now includes a variety of works on paper, including zines, block prints, drawings, watercolors, and risographs.
-Before becoming an artist, Jillian taught gender studies for two decades and her work is shaped by a feminist sensibility – focusing on the politics of everyday life, including the aftermath of cancer treatment, living in the desert, environmental and food justice, grief, and love.
-Jillian is an active member of the Joshua Tree art community, and has shown her work in galleries, community spaces, and zine fests around the US southwest.
-She is currently working on a graphic memoir about cancer treatment.
+Jillian Sandell is an artist, writer, and educator living and working in Joshua Tree, a rural desert community in southern California.
+In 2016, at the age of 50, a cancer diagnosis nudged open a creative door that has evolved into a sustained practice in printmaking, drawing, risograph, watercolor, zines, mixed-media, and collaborative community projects.
+Before becoming an artist, Jillian taught gender studies for two decades and her work is shaped by a feminist sensibility – focusing on the politics of everyday life, including the aftermath of cancer treatment, living in the desert, environmental and food justice, grief, and love, and community engagement and collaboration.
+She is an active member of the Morongo Basin art community, and has shown her work in galleries, community spaces, and zine fests around the US southwest.

 ARTIST STATEMENT